List of air stations of the Royal Navy: Former naval air stations

+British Isles

+This list is of former air stations of the Royal Navy within the British Isles, consisting of the islands of Great Britain, Ireland, the Isle of Man, the Inner and Outer Hebrides, the Northern Isles (Orkney and Shetland), and over six thousand smaller islands.
+The Channel Islands, off the north coast of France, are normally taken to be part of the British Isles.
+The list includes airbases wholly operated by the Admiralty and those where RN lodger units operated, sometimes under a RN Air Section.

+Weapons Ranges

+List of former Royal Navy Fleet Air Arm air weapons ranges (AWR) within the United Kingdom,although FAA aircraft have used other weapons ranges in the UK and abroad, operated by other authorities:

+Overseas

+This list is of former air stations of the Royal Navy located outside of the British Isles.
+The list includes airbases wholly operated by the Admiralty and those where lodger facilities from the RAF were granted and operated under a RN Air Section.

+Mobile Naval Air Base

+The Mobile Operational Naval Air Base (MONAB) were designed to have all the capabilities of an air station or an aircraft carrier, to support the Fleet Air Arm, and that could be deployed anywhere around the world.
+There were eleven commissioned units, ten MONABs and one Transportable Aircraft Maintenance Yard (TAMY), ten of these saw active service for the British Pacific Fleet:

 Former naval air stations by ship name (HMS xxx)

-HMS means Her Majesty's Ship (or His Majesty's Ship if before February 1952).
+HMS means His Majesty's Ship (or Her Majesty's Ship).

 Some smaller and some very early Naval Air Stations in the list above were not commissioned as HM Ship(s).
 Those below were commissioned and, therefore, have a ship's name.
 Royal Navy shore bases and naval air stations have traditionally been named in the same manner as seagoing ships.

 Officers were appointed to HMS xxx rather than to RNAS xxx and, similarly, ratings' Service Certificates will show only the name of the ship when drafted to a Naval Air Station.
 Thus, this list may help when researching family history records.